 19. According to the information and explanations given to us and

-records examined by us, charges have been created in respect of secured
+records examined by us, securities have been created in respect of

 20. The Company has not raised any money by public issue during the

 21. To the best of our knowledge and belief and according to the